 This salad is a delicious combination of textures, comes with my favorite aromatic herb blend: basil and oregano, mixes quinoa with roasted summer veggies and if you want to, you can add a bit of crumbled feta cheese for some creaminess and more intense taste.
 I kept mine vegan.

-If you’re looking for more summer recipes inspiration, make sure you check my Farro Salad with Grilled Veggies, my Falafel Sandwich with Yogurt Tahini Sauce, or the Vegan Pasta Salad, The Very Green Version or the Roasted Vegetable Salad for Hormone Balancing,
+If you’re looking for more summer recipes inspiration, make sure you check my Farro Salad with Grilled Veggies, my Falafel Sandwich with Yogurt Tahini Sauce, the Vegan Pasta Salad, The Very Green Version or the Roasted Vegetable Salad for Hormone Balancing,

 - 1 cup cooked quinoa I used black quinoa, but any variety is fine